Darrin Chapin

 Darrin John Chapin (born February 1, 1966) is an American former professional baseball relief pitcher, who played in Major League Baseball (MLB) during the 1991 and 1992 seasons.
-Listed at 6 feet 0 inches, 170 lb., he batted and threw right-handed.

 Career

-Chapin was a 1984 graduate of Champion High School, where he lettered three years in both football and basketball.
+Chapin attended Champion High School, where he lettered three years in both football and basketball before graduating in 1984.
 He was an outstanding quarterback for the Golden Flashes football team and still holds the single-game passing record of 279 yards.
-As the point guard for the Flashes basketball team, he averaged eleven points and seven assists per game.
+As a basketball point guard, he averaged 11 points and 7 assists per game.
 Additionally, he lettered all four years in baseball.
 While pitching for the Flashes, he led his team to three league championships and received All-Ohio honors in baseball in his senior year.
-Notably, he is the only Champion High School alumni to have played in Major League Baseball.
+He is the only Champion High School alumni to play in Major League Baseball (MLB).

-Chapin later attended Cuyahoga Community College in Cleveland, Ohio, where he played for the Tri-C's Baseball team.
-Following his graduation, he enrolled at Cleveland State University in Ohio and was a member of the Cleveland State Vikings Baseball club in 1985, joining Dale Mohorcic as the only Tri-C's/Vikings players to perform in the Major Leagues.
+Chapin then attended Cuyahoga Community College in Cleveland, Ohio, where he played for the Tri-C's Baseball team.
+He then enrolled at Cleveland State University in Ohio and was a member of the Vikings baseball team in 1985, joining Dale Mohorcic as the only players to play for the Tri-C's, Vikings, and MLB.

 The New York Yankees selected Chapin in the sixth round of the 1986 MLB Draft out of Cuyahoga Community College.
 He spent six years in the organization from 1986 to 1991, which included a brief stint with the big club in 1991.
 Chapin made three relief appearances for the Yankees and lost a decision, allowing three earned runs on three hits and six walks while striking out five in 5 1/3 innings of work.